Take the chapter quiz before and after you read this chapter.

 - Joints, especially the hip joint (tuberculous arthritis)

 - The abdomen, skin, tonsils, pericardium, bone marrow, middle ear and genitalia are less common sites of tuberculosis in children.
 Tuberculosis of the kidney usually only follows 5 or more years after the primary infection and therefore is uncommon in childhood.
+In pregnant women TB bacilli may spread via the placenta to the fetus.

 8-15 What are the most common complications of primary tuberculosis in children?